shahzadmuzaffar/ECS3/README.md

 techniques are based on the fundamental concept of encoding data bits as pulse trains whose counts is also transmitted and used by the receiver for decoding.

-**Note:** The HDL code provided here is an example implementation.
+**Note1:** The HDL code provided here is an example implementation.
 The implementation can have several variants.

+**Note2:** Detailed text and pulications are at the bottom of the page.
+Following is a brief introduction.

 # Basic Concept: